Search

 Food Safety Culture

 One of the significant updates of Edition 10 is the food safety culture component.
 The new edition aims to be more descriptive in its guidelines, providing companies with a better understanding of the food safety culture requirements.
+Edition 10 also requires that all sites have a Food Safety Culture Assessment Plan in place.

 Change Management